Last Updated on December 11, 2022 by Cynthia A. Rose

 Do you want to know how to use a coffee grinder for cold brew?
 If so, then here you are.
 The only secret in making a fantastic tasting cup is to grind the coffee beans immediately before brewing them.
 Usually, shop and café owners use the same technique, and therefore you can comfortably do it yourself from home without necessarily purchasing them from the grocery store.

-Most of the burr grinders produce some warnings which indicating that unless they are running, you can not make any adjustments on them.
+Most of the burr grinders produce some warnings which indicate that unless they are running, you can not make any adjustments on them.
 Therefore, before you begin the grinding process, it is good to find the proper setting on your coffee grinder by dialing it and turning off the lock if it has one.

 In some burr grinders, they have a mark that is written with black mainly at the black dial, which makes them hard to observe when using.
-However, with the use of a newer version of this grinder, it has straightforward numbers that are easy to read and comes with a manual guide which shows the way you need to twist the dial for a finer or coarse grind.
+However, with the use of a newer version of this grinder, it has straightforward numbers that are easy to read and comes with a manual guide that shows the way you need to twist the dial for a finer or coarse grind.

 Once you finish the initial setting on your coffee grinder, grab some coffee beans onto the hopper of your mill while adding more to your desire for a double short or just a single shot.
 If you are adding a double shot, you should weigh about 15-18 grams of your coffee.